5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 Paredon Surf House

-I love this place very much, also for hanging out and having a nice meal around the pool and in front of the ocean.
+I love this place very much, especially for hanging out and enjoying a nice meal by the pool and in front of the ocean.
 It’s the best option for both budget travelers and those who love fancy accommodations.

-Surf house offers a cheap dorm for backpackers and more upscale accommodations that are a little more pricy but still affordable.
+Surf house offers a cheap dorm for backpackers and more upscale accommodations that are a little pricier but still affordable.
 Relatively good WIFI is included for the hotel guests only as well.
-So if you only use the restaurant facilities you don’t have access to the WIFI.
+So if you only use the restaurant facilities, you don’t have access to the WIFI.

-They also offer surfing classes and surfboard rentals.
+They also offer surfing classes and rent out surfboards.

 - Surf class – 180 Q per hour